 , on the other hand, you can these days get a fast train from London

-Within France, the same is true as the country has a very good rail network, including the classic TGV high-speed trains.
+Within France, domestic flights are unnecessary as the country has a very good rail network overall, including the classic TGV high-speed trains.

 Visiting some of the places listed above will require a car, however.
 France's roads are fine.
 Remember, though, that motorways charge toll at frequent booths – and the costs can pile up.
 Using smaller roads, on the other hand, can be very scenic (if much slower).
 French drivers love overtaking, so be aware of that too.

 The most annoying thing about driving (or any navigating) in France is the sign-posting.
 It sometimes seems like no-one has ever enlightened the French about the purpose of it.
 Rather than consistently frustrating drivers it should aid navigation, one would think.
 Not so in France.
 It was here that I've encountered more crazily flawed sign-posting than anywhere else in the Western world.
 For instance, I've been puzzled by signs that inform you about a turn-off you should have taken after you've just past it.
 In contrast, sometimes no signs are there at all until you're right in front of what you were looking for (and thus no longer need the sign).
 Yet other signs were so complex that you'd need to stop and park by the sign in order to decipher it, such was the overload of info on it, making it look more like the circuit diagram for a computer than a road sign.
 Other things have left me scratching my head too and I wonder whether I've just been excessively unlucky or whether my impression that this is something quintessentially French is indeed correct.